scheelings/GlashartEPGgrabber/GlashartEPGgrabber/readme.txt

 ﻿Glashart EPG Grabber (by Dennieku)
 -------------------------------------------------------

-The Glashart EPG Grabber has performs 3 jobs for you:
+The Glashart EPG Grabber performs 3 jobs for you:

 1. Generating an M3U file with all IPTV channels
    This job is executed by the program in the following parts:
    a.
 Downloading the TV menu web page (i.e. http://w.zt6.nl/tvmenu/index.xhtml.gz)